lwfinger/rtw88/README.md

 The most recent addition to this repo is the driver for the RTL8814AU chipset.
 Testing is needed so if you have an adapter based on the RTL8814AU chipset, please test and report.

 Update: There is now also a driver for RTL8814AE PCIe cards, ID 10ec:8813. lspci may call it RTL8813AE, same thing.
-This is completely untested.
 Please test and report if you still have this card.

 🌟 The code in this repo stays in sync with the `wireless-next` repository, with additional changes to accommodate kernel API changes over time.